-Meanwhile, the pandemic has not changed the severity of threats facing the ocean itself.
-In some cases, it has intensified them.
-Climate change, overfishing, pollution and biodiversity loss were eroding the ocean’s ability to sustain livelihoods before the coronavirus pandemic.
+Yet the world's "blue economy" is in peril.
+Climate change, overfishing, pollution and biodiversity loss are eroding the ocean’s ability to sustain livelihoods.
+At the same time, the COVID-19 pandemic negatively affected productivity and output across tourism, shipping and fisheries.
 Now more than ever, we need a healthy ocean to provide the key ecosystem services and benefits crucial for a sustainable future.

 Specifically, investing $2 trillion - $3.7 trillion globally across four key areas — conserving and restoring mangrove habitats, scaling up offshore wind production, decarbonizing international shipping and increasing the production of sustainably sourced ocean-based proteins — would generate $10.3 trillion - $26.5 trillion in total benefits from 2020 to 2050.
 This is a rate of return on investment of 400 - 615% (calculated using the net benefit estimated to be $8.2 trillion - $22.8 trillion over 30 years).